walshbr/walshbr.github.io/_drafts/2024-11-12-print-ready-web-cv.md

 } */
 ```

 That's it for now.
 Much more that I could do, but this serves my needs nicely.
-I've pasted the full contents of the three files as they stand in case you're interested in replicating.
 And here's a quick side-by-side of the first printed page to see how the new print.css sheet stacks up.

+First the original print, which is a pretty close copy of the web version:

 ![original printed cv](/assets/post-media/print-ready-web-cv/1.jpg)

+And now the new one with a print stylesheet incorporated.
+Much more usable as a CV!

 ![printed cv with a stylesheet - looks much more like a cv!](/assets/post-media/print-ready-web-cv/2.jpg)

+I've pasted the full contents of all the relevant files as they stand in case you're interested in replicating.

 `_includes/head.html`
 ```html